LNER Class V4

 Sir Nigel Gresley for mixed-traffic use.
 It was Gresley's last design for the LNER before he died in 1941.
 The V4s had similarities in their appearance and mechanical layout to the V2 "Green Arrow" class.
 The V2s, introduced some years before, were large and heavy locomotives, with very limited route availability.
 The V4 was a lightweight alternative, suitable for use over the whole of the LNER network.

 Features

 Two locomotives were built at the LNER's Doncaster Works in 1941.
 The first engine, 3401 Bantam Cock, had a scaled-down version of the Gresley Pacific boiler with a grate area of 28.5 sq ft.
 Its tractive effort of 27,000 lbs was produced by boiler pressure of 250 psi and three cylinders of 15-inch diameter.
 The second locomotive, 3402, incorporated a fully welded steel firebox and a single thermic syphon for water circulation.
 It was not named, but was known unofficially as "Bantam Hen".

 Performance

-The type had more power than the existing B17s and better riding qualities.
-It was anticipated that many more would be produced, but after the death of Gresley and his succession by Edward Thompson, no more were built.
-Instead, the LNER Thompson Class B1 was adopted as the LNER's standard mixed-traffic locomotive.
+The V4 type locomotive had more power and better riding qualities than the existing B17s.
+Due to the success of early tests, the locomotive was anticipated to become a central feature of the railway, with projections greatly exceeding the eventual manufacturing outputs.
+The main factor of this decline was the death of Sir Nigel Gresley, locomotive designer and Chief Mechanical Engineer of LNER, who died shortly after the construction of locomotive no. 3402.
+Rather than continuing Gresley's model, successor Edward Thompson, had a different vision for the future rolling stock of LNER; Instead adopting the simpler LNER Thompson Class B1 as the railway's standard mixed-traffic locomotive.